topasmc/topas-docs/parameters/geometry/specialized.rst

     "G4_POLYVINYL_ACETATE" "G4_POLYVINYL_ACETATE" "G4_POLYVINYL_ACETATE"
     "G4_POLYVINYL_ACETATE" "G4_POLYVINYL_ACETATE" "G4_POLYVINYL_ACETATE"

-Layers are compiled in order of its places in the parameter vector, i.e., Lexan is the bottom layer in this case, Water layer is the next, and so on.
+Layers are created in the order of the parameter vector, i.e., Lexan is the bottom layer in this case, Water layer is the next, and so on.
 It is possible to make each layer with different thickness, angles, and materials.
-Note that all these three vector parameter has same number of vector elements.
+Note that these three vector parameters have same number of elements.

-TOPAS propeller allows only the rotation around z-axis, which means that you can only assign rotation Time Feature to ``RotZ``, such as ``Ge/PropellerA/RotZ = Tf/ContinuousRotation/Value.`` Two examples demonstrate how to handle propeller rotations (:ref:`example_special_propeller_continuous` and :ref:`example_special_propeller_step`).
+TOPAS propeller allows only the rotation around z-axis, which means that you can only assign rotation :ref:`Time Feature <time_feature>` to ``RotZ``, such as ``Ge/PropellerA/RotZ = Tf/ContinuousRotation/Value.`` Two examples demonstrate how to handle propeller rotations (:ref:`example_special_propeller_continuous` and :ref:`example_special_propeller_step`).